mcnultyc/chord-dht-simulation/README.md

                             (number or servers, set algorithm, system snapshot delay in seconds) (500, true, 30)

+                    5.Use curl commands such as curl localhost:8080/log to get constant logging info (ctrl+c to stop),curl localhost:8080/snapshot to get most recent snapshot, curl put command with string "<filename>|<filesize>" to be inserted into the ring.

 ## Tests
 This project includes 13 unit tests based on the [ScalaTest](http://www.scalatest.org) testing framework, which are located in the project's `test/scala` directory.